felixbeaudry/XYdiversity/sims/simulations.md

 //finally, output the data from all 500 males in MS format 1 { sim.addSubpop("p1", 1000); }
 10000 late() { p1.outputMSSample(500,requestedSex="M"); }
 ```

-The script above is here(link), and can be run with the command: `slim Yneutral.txt`
+The script above is here(link), and can be run with the command: `slim Y_neutral.txt`

 ##### Check that Y/A neutral diversity is 1/4 after 4Ne generations